 (0-1) 1 credit.
-Prerequisites: ME 351, ME 312, ME 313, ME 331, and ME 419 as a corequisite.
+Prerequisites: ME 351, ME 312, ME 313 and ME 331.
 A hands-on experience with experimental methods in mechanical engineering thermoscience; measurement techniques for temperature, pressure, flow and velocity; data acquisition systems and uncertainty analysis will be covered.
 Group projects to illustrate design of experiments will be assigned, in addition to conducting various heat transfer, fluid mechanics, and thermodynamics experiments.

-ME 419 THERMO-FLUID SYSTEMS DESIGN
+ME 419/419L THERMO-FLUID SYSTEMS DESIGN